 6. Krumme – Sour Cherry Schnapps

 Germans do love their alcohol, don’t they?
-Krumme is a local sour cherry schnapps.
+Krumme is a local sour cherry schnapp.
 If you’re not interested in swigging back strong shots of Killepitsch, you might enjoy Krumme.
 Krumme is only about 15% alcohol and has been enjoyed for more than 30 years by Düsseldorf locals.

 You’ll find Krumme is just about any local kiosk so don’t worry about having to galavant around the Altstadt to find it.
+You can also find it on Amazon.

 7. Dükör – Altbier Liqueur